-You owe it to yourself and them to deliver your letter without feeling pressured by time.
+You owe it to yourself and to them to deliver your letter without feeling pressured by scheduling conflicts.

-One important point to note when crafting your letter of resignation is that format: such documents should always be handed in in physical format, never via email or post.
-A resignation letter should also be personally signed.
+The important takeaway of your letter of resignation: it should be handed in, not delivered by email or post.
+A resignation letter should also be signed.

-Should your circumstances make you unable to hand-deliver your letter of resignation, the TES advises that teachers send their resignation via email and follow the email up with a physical letter.
+Should your circumstances not permit you to hand-deliver your letter of resignation, the TES advises that teachers send their resignation via email and follow the email up with a mailed (posted) letter.
 Although this may not suit the convention of in-person resignation, sending your letter in an email will cover you legally.

-A headteacher resigning from their post will need to hand in their letter of resignation to the school's Board of Governors.
+A headteacher resigning from their post will need to hand in their letter of resignation to the facility's Board of Governors.

-Whatever your reasons for leaving may be, be sure to read up on your rights over redundancy pay.
+Whatever your reasons for quitting may be, be sure to read up on your rights over redundancy pay.

-Put simply, the total amount of redundancy pay you will receive is equal to the number of complete years of service multiplied by the proportion of your weekly salary associated with your age group during that time.
+The total amount of redundancy pay you will receive is equal to the number of complete years of service multiplied by the proportion of your weekly salary associated with your age group.